 If your VPN is slowing down the internet connection, you can try out some tips and tricks to resolve it.
 Start with the following:

 - Check if it’s the VPN that’s causing connection issues by running a VPN speed test.

 - Switch to a different server location — usually, the closer the location, the better the speed.

 The next couple of tips are for those who like to get into more advanced features:

 - Change your VPN protocol settings.
 Currently, WireGuard®* is considered to be one of the fastest VPN protocols.

 - Switch between TCP/UDP with OpenVPN.
 UDP is faster and better for streaming, while TCP is more reliable but slower.

 *“WireGuard” is a registered trademark of Jason A. Donenfeld

 Improve your Amazon Prime experience with a VPN

 A VPN is your key to watching your Amazon Prime content and keeping your internet presence private and secure while you do it.
-And with Surfshark, you can access your account’s country library from wherever you are.
-Because, hey, there can never be too much entertainment after all.
+And with Surfshark, you can enjoy great speeds as well.